The Malaga Talent Campus is underway with 20 participants from Latin America and Europe

 The promising professionals of the film sector, specialised mainly in direction, production and script, and that have the endorsement of their country’s cinematographic industry, will attend training sessions, talks and encounters with professionals, such as the director Violeta Salama and the director of photography Pau Esteve, who will speak about the relationships amongst the technical team, as well as the Danish documentary maker Ann-Mari Hoffman.

 Likewise, during one of the activities of Malaga Talent organised by DAMA Autor, an institution that collaborates with the Festival, Enrique Urbizu will give a masterclass entitled ‘Cinematrographic Staging’.
 Enrique Urbizu is the director of feature films such as No habrá paz para los malvados and series such as Gigantes.
-He is a member of DAMA and also has extensive teaching experience as professor of direction at ECAM.
+He is a member of DAMA and also has extensive teaching experience as professor of direction at ECAM power station.

 In addition, these young talented professionals will attend, within the Festival’s own programme, the masterclasses of Carla Simón, director of the film Alcarràs with which she won the Golden Bear at the Berlin Film Festival; Jaime Rosales, director of films that include Las horas del día o Petra; the Turkish scriptwriter, director and producer Samih Kaplanöglu; the scriptwriter Fernanda Rossi; as well as different encounters with guests of the novel section HACK Malaga, and with Javier Ambrossi and Javier Calvo, the winners of the Malaga Talent award, amongst others.